 Effect of the pension provider on an employer’s pension contribution

 The average level of earnings-related pension contributions in the private sector is agreed between the labour market organizations.
 Part of the contribution is collected from the employee and the rest is the employer’s responsibility.
 However, the contributions of individual employers may vary depending on whether the employer has taken out the earnings-related pension insurance with a pension insurance company, a company pension fund or an industry-wide pension fund.

-The client companies of pension insurance companies may be granted a discount on the pension contribution through a company-specific customer rebate.
+In addition, the client companies of pension insurance companies may be granted a discount on the pension contribution through a company-specific customer rebate.
 Customer rebates are a surplus distributed among the customers of pension insurance companies.
-The rebates accumulate from efficient operations and investments.
-As a result of customer rebates, the earnings-related pension contribution may be lower than the average level.
+The rebates accumulate from investments.

 The employer who has established a company pension fund or all employers who have established an industry-wide pension fund together determine the size of the pension contribution according to the expenses of the pension fund.
 The contribution collected from employers is determined so that, together with investment returns, it is sufficient to cover the fund’s expenses.
 If the fund’s financial situation and solvency are at a sufficiently high level, it may be decided during the year to collect less or not to collect these contributions at all.
 Similarly, the fee may also be higher if the financial condition of the fund so requires.